realkaranvir/anote/README.md

 Here's how to use each mode:

-To create only a transcription:
+To create only a transcription from an audio file or youtube video:
 `python3 anote.py t audio_file.mp3`
+or
+`python3 anote.py t "your_youtube_link" --youtube`
 The transcription will be saved in the root directory as transcription.txt

-To create only notes:
+To create only notes from a text file:
 `python3 anote.py n text_file.txt`
 The notes will be saved in the root directory as notes.txt

 To create both:
 `python3 anote.py tn audio_file.mp3`
+or
+`python3 anote.py tn "your_youtube_link" --youtube`
 The transcription will be saved as transcription.txt and the notes as notes.txt.
 Both will be located in the root directory.

-To use with a YouTube video, replace any of the above occurances of `audio_file.mp3` with `"your_youtube_link" --youtube`.
-Make sure to surround the link with quotes.
+For the YouTube links, make sure to surround the link with quotes.

 ## Changing the model